Nooxus-AiLite/.github/README.md

 > **Welcome to the Agentic Web.**
 >
-> Your world, 'today', is a new day of the past.
+> Your world, 'today', is a new day off the past.
 From now on, you are the absolute Owner of your Sovereign Intelligence.

 <br />
 <br />